AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/beginner-users-overview.md

 >[!BEGINTABS]

+>[!TAB Send to multiple signers]

+Learn how to send a document for e-signature to [more than one person](send-to-multiple-recipients.md) in exactly the order you want.

 >[!TAB Send a document to a single signer]

 Jump in and learn how easy it is to [send a document out for signature](send-to-single-recipient.md).